emmetio/web/src/documents/blog/docpad.html.md

         gzip_static on;
     }

-## tl;dr - How to make a professional high-performance website with DocPad
+## tl;dr - Tools to make a professional high-performance website with DocPad

 * Use [docpad-plugin-menu](https://github.com/sergeche/docpad-plugin-menu) for automatic menu generation for your website.
 * Use [grunt-frontend](https://github.com/sergeche/grunt-frontend) and [docpad-plugin-frontend](https://github.com/sergeche/docpad-plugin-frontend) to minify CSS and JS files and cache them properly.